-Resistant weeds also have a range of fitness levels.
+Resistant weeds have a range of what are called fitness levels.
 In some cases, the resistance mechanism weakens the plant and it doesn’t grow quite as well as it once did.
 In other cases, the resistant plants are just as fit as their susceptible counterparts.

 How does Palmer amaranth resist glyphosate?

 Glyphosate kills plants by inhibiting the EPSPS enzyme.
 The main resistance mechanism in Palmer amaranth is to over produce the EPSPS enzyme.
 The plant produces too much of this enzyme for the glyphosate to inhibit totally.

 Resistant plants have 5 to 160 extra copies of the EPSPS gene.
 Higher numbers of copies of the gene is directly correlated with larger amounts of EPSPS enzyme being produced.
 See past edition of AHRI insight.

 More copies of EPSPS gene = more resistance

 This study by AHRI researcher Martin Vila-Aiub, AHRI PhD student Goh Sou Sheng and others found that higher levels of gene amplification led to higher levels of glyphosate resistance.